-The City of Timmins Environmental Services Department wishes to advise the public of emergency watermain break within the following area: Mountjoy Area: • Camille St between Shirley St. and Gatineau Blvd.
-Date & Time of Disruption: • October 1, 2025 – 8:00AM to 5:00PM Homeowners and businesses within the notification area may experience short-term loss in water pressure or experience brown or rust-coloured water during the disruption.
+The City of Timmins, Environmental Services Department wishes to advise the public of Emergency Watermain Break within the following area: South Porcupine Connaught Hill Area: • Dunn Ave. between Allan St. and Tisdale St. • Tisdale St. between Smith & Station St. Date and Time of Disruption: • December 1, 2025, from 10:00am to 6:00pm Homeowners and businesses within the notification area may experience short-term loss in water & pressure or experience brown or rust-coloured water during the disruption.
 It is recommended not to drink or wash laundry with the discoloured water.
 While it is not harmful to your health, it can stain laundry.
 Should this occur, it is advised to turn off your tap for 10-20 minutes in order to allow the crew to finish.
 Once the work is completed, turn on the COLD water tap closest to the source (usually your laundry tub tap) and let it run for approximately 15-20 minutes or until the water colour has returned to normal.
 Environmental Service Department would like to thank residents for their patience and cooperation during this emergency work.

 Please be advised, a Special Council Meeting will be held on Friday, August 22, 2025, with a closed meeting beginning at 12:00 p.m. and a Special Meeting to follow.
 Location: Council Chambers Address: 220 Algonquin Blvd.
 E., Timmins, ON The full agenda package is available to the public for viewing 24 hours prior to the meeting at: https://timmins.civicweb.net/Portal/MeetingSchedule.aspx